 - improve symptoms

 Patients receiving treatment for AL amyloidosis usually do not start to feel better straight away.
 They may actually feel worse (due to drug side effects) for some time before they start feeling better.
-Although the drugs prevent the build up of new amyloid deposits they do not directly affect the existing amyloid deposits.
-Once the drugs are preventing the build-up of new fibrils, existing amyloid deposits may regress as they are cleared by the body’s own mechanisms, but this may take some time.
+The drugs prevent the build up of new amyloid deposits but do not directly affect existing amyloid deposits.
+The body’s own mechanisms may clear existing amyloid deposits, leading to amyloid regression.
+However this may take some time.

 Drugs for AL amyloidosis